Easiest Ways To Drive A Manual Car For Beginners

 Using The Clutch

 The clutch mechanism lets the gears transit back and forth.
 If you release the clutch without pulling the gear completely, there will be an unpleasant noise.

 Always remember that the location of the clutch is on the left, while the gas is on the right, and the brake is in the middle.
 Learners often find it hard to remember the sequence while going through manual car driving lessons.

 Upshifting is all about bringing the clutch upward while pressing the gas down.
 It is the stage when you shift the gears and the car gets pace.

 What happens when you try to slow down when driving a manual?
 You downshift.
-This is one of the most distinguishable differences between manual and automatic transmissions.
+When you learn to drive manual transmission, this is one of the most distinguishable differences from automatic transmissions.
 It doesn’t only slow the car down, but it also puts the car in right gear.